The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-We shall now demonstrate that if (3) is denied, whilst (1) and (2) are retained, we end up with the same problem of empirical adequacy (as corroborated by the previous discussion) unless we explain the empirical fact that measurement outcomes \emph{seem} to be definite even if macroscopic superpositions exist and never really collapse, an explanation which will be shown to be unsuccessful.
-Considering that claim (3) presupposes the existence of (as opposed to the observation of apparent) definite outcomes, its denial leads therefore to the adoption of NSQM.\footnote{NSQM will be defined here simply as those interpretations which deny the existence of objective outcomes but retain (1) and (2).
-In this way, we shall include neither BQM nor the Hamiltonian modal interpretation as part of what we call NSQM because these interpretations accept the existence of objective definite outcomes through the introduction of a preferred set of commuting observables (i.e., the position or the energy), which are always definite-valued.}
+We shall now demonstrate that if (3) is denied, whilst (1) and (2) are retained, we end up with the same problem of instrumental empirical adequacy (as corroborated by the previous discussion) unless we explain the empirical fact that measurement outcomes \emph{seem} to be definite and single-valued even if macroscopic superpositions exist and never really collapse, an explanation which will be shown to be unsuccessful.
+Considering that claim (3) presupposes the existence of (as opposed to the observation of apparent) definite and single outcomes, its denial leads therefore to the adoption of NSQM.\footnote{NSQM will be defined here simply as those interpretations which deny the existence of definite and single outcomes but retain (1) and (2).
+In this way, we shall include neither BQM nor the Hamiltonian modal interpretation as part of what we call NSQM because these interpretations accept the existence of definite and single outcomes through the introduction of a preferred set of commuting observables (i.e., the position and the energy, respectively).}